-A contract food service vendor operates the SMCC Dining Hall and Campus Center Seawolves Café.
+At the South Portland campus, contract food service vendor operates the SMCC Dining Hall and Campus Center Seawolves Café.
 The Dining Hall serves three all-you-care-to-eat meals per day Monday through Friday and two per day on the weekend for a reasonable, fixed price.
 Sandwiches, soups, salads, bottled drinks and coffee are available on an a la carte basis in the Café most of the day and evening.
+At the Midcoast Campus, the contract food service vendor operates the Landing Café serving sandwiches, soups, salads, and drinks.